flashinfer-ai/flashinfer-bench-starter-kit/FAQ.md

 **Q: How do I submit my solution?**

-Create a starter-kit repo (one per track), push a git tag (`git tag submission-v1 && git push origin submission-v1`), and if your repo is private, grant read access to **flashinfer-bot** (Repo → Settings → Collaborators → Add people).
-We evaluate the most recent tag in each repo.
-When a track has multiple definitions (e.g., GDN decode + prefill), place each submission in a top-level subfolder named after the definition name.
+Create a starter-kit repo (one per track), push a git tag, and if your repo is private, grant read access to **flashinfer-bot** (Repo → Settings → Collaborators → Add people).

+Different approaches (`full-agent` or `agent-assisted`) should be in different repositories.
+For one approach, if there are multiple tracks (i.e., multiple definitions, e.g., GDN decode + prefill), place each submission in a top-level subfolder named after the definition name.

 **Q: I used "Use this template" instead of forking.
 Is that okay?**